 Jerry Feierstein retired from the U.S. Foreign Service in May 2016 after a 41-year career.
 At the time of his retirement, Feierstein held the personal rank of Career Minister.
+Feierstein currently serves as the Senior Vice President of the Middle East Institute.
 Over the course of his career, he served in nine overseas postings, including three tours of duty in Pakistan, as well as tours in Saudi Arabia, Oman, Lebanon, Jerusalem, and Tunisia.
 In 2010, President Obama appointed Feierstein U.S. Ambassador to Yemen, where he served until 2013.
 From 2013 until his retirement, Feierstein was Principal Deputy Assistant Secretary of State for Near East Affairs.

 In addition to his career-long focus on the Near East and South Asia, Feierstein also played a prominent role in developing and implementing State Department policies and programs to counter violent extremism.
 As Deputy Coordinator and Principal Deputy Coordinator in the State Department’s Counter-Terrorism bureau, Feierstein led the development of initiatives to build regional networks to confront extremist groups as well as to counter terrorist financing and promote counter-terrorism messaging.
 He continued to focus on defeating terrorist groups through his subsequent tours as Deputy Chief of Mission in Pakistan and as Ambassador to Yemen.